Skip to main content

 In the landscape of Aotearoa New Zealand's higher education, the university is legally mandated to serve as the "critic and conscience" of society.
 This role is not merely a professional privilege; it is a democratic necessity.
 However, this mandate is increasingly under siege by external political actors who seek to weaponize inflammatory rhetoric to police the boundaries of scholarly inquiry.
 A recent public statement by David Cumin of the Israel Institute of New Zealand—calling me a "terror justifier" and demanding an apology for my appointment to the National Counter Extremism Research Centre—offers a visceral case study in what I consider to be the rise of Zionist extremism as a direct threat to academic freedom.

-The Weaponization of "Terror" Labels
+The Weaponisation of "Terror" Labels

 When Cumin uses the label "terror justifier," he is not engaging in academic critique.
-He is engaging in securitization.
-In my view, this is a calculated attempt to move my work—grounded in the Culture-Centered Approach (CCA) and the study of structural inequalities—out of the realm of social science and into the crosshairs of national security.
+He is engaging in securitisation.
+In my view, this is a calculated attempt to move my work—grounded in the Culture-Centered Approach and the study of structural inequalities—out of the realm of social science and into the crosshairs of national security.

 The Strategy of Institutional Coercion